 A Good Cup of Tea

-Always use fresh cold water Once water has been boiled once, always add fresh water to the kettle to ensure maximum oxygen is in the water.
-Tea flavour will be vibrant and lively.
+Always use fresh cold water Once the water has been boiled once, always add fresh water to the kettle to ensure maximum oxygen is in the water.
+The tea flavour will be vibrant and lively.
 Why cold water?
 Because hot water from a hot water system does not taste as good and also will lack oxygen.

 Bring the water to the right temperature and use a kettle with temperature control for differing types of Tea- as a guide;